michelle-lo/p02/howto_use_jQuery-and-AJAX.md

 jQuery is a JavaScript library that handles a bunch of cool events for HTML elements without having to refresh the page.
-This library is especially useful for sending data to a server or JSON file and processing it through JavaScript to constantly save and update the current page. jQuery functions can be placed within and outside of JavaScript functions to utilize when each action should happen.
+This library is especially useful for sending data to a server or JSON file and processing it through JavaScript to constantly save and update the current page with variables listed in the JSON file. jQuery functions can be placed within and outside of JavaScript functions to utilize when each action should happen.

 ### Estimated Time Cost: 20 minutes